The @30 clinic

 Information sheet for child visits

-We're now at the stage where our original babies are 30-years-old, they are entering a new chapter of their lives, they have new families, new social circumstances and we need to capture that.
-It’s an exciting time for Children of the 90s.
+We're now at the stage where our original babies have entered their third decade, they are beginning a new chapter of their lives, they have new families, new social circumstances and we needed to capture that.
+It’s an exciting time for Children of the 90s and we look forward to what this data can reveal.

 Professor Nic Timpson, Principal Investigator